MUO-Valnet/sample-debug-site/README.md

 ## About

-This is a debug site with dummy data and links made for the purposes of being used in a debugging tutorial.
+This is a debug site with dummy data and links made for the purposes of being used in the [How to Use Google Chrome to Debug CSS](https://www.makeuseof.com/css-debug-in-browser-google-chrome/) tutorial.
-This is hosted live at https://t-sample.netlify.app/.

 ## To Run